-(4) Pursue a HRTS program that minimizes the probability of mishaps and related injuries to students, staff, and training equipment (TE) during formal training.

-(5) Schedule and lead, as applicable, on-site HRTSEs of all traditional and non-traditional HR courses, required by reference (a), at least once every 36 months.
-All checklists used during a HRTSE are located in the resources, forms, checklists, and documents subdirectory on ESAMS.
+- (4) Pursue a HRTS program that minimizes the probability of mishaps and related injuries to students, staff, and training equipment (TE) during formal training. - (5) Schedule and lead, as applicable, on-site HRTSEs of all traditional and non-traditional HR courses, required by reference (a), at least once every 36 months.
+All checklists used during a HRTSE are located in the "Resources" subdirectory on ESAMS.